Banks and Credit Unions, Business Process Improvement, Marketing Strategies

-Improve CX in 2022 with an Effective Customer-Focused Marketing Strategy
+Improve CX with an Effective Customer-Focused Marketing Strategy

 Nobody wants to do business with a company that offers an unsatisfactory customer experience (CX).
 Bad impressions throughout the customer journey have a huge impact on future purchases and behaviors – even more than the price or the product.

-In this article, we’ll discuss how CX impacts customer retention, why CX is so important and how to use customer-focused marketing strategies to improve CX in 2022 and beyond.
+In this article, we’ll discuss how CX impacts customer retention, why CX is so important and how to use customer experience marketing strategies to improve CX in 2022 and beyond.

 CX vs. Retention

 Customer experience is measurable.
 An experience can be awful, bad, mediocre, good or awesome.
 Repeated engagement with a brand, or a culmination of touchpoints during the customer journey, leave an impression of the company on its customers regarding their overall experience with a brand, whether it be online or in-person.
 If you think back to your last customer experience, you’ll immediately remember whether you were satisfied or not (it’s that powerful).
 How are you measuring the effectiveness of your customer experience marketing?
 If you’re not, try sending out a survey.
 This information is so important, according to Forbes, that “global CX technology spending is expected to reach $641 billion in 2022.”